- Complete online application

 - One letter of recommendation from your research advisor

-Students selected for the Latham Fellows program will complete 2 courses, design and implement an outreach project, and participate in a year-end event that will highlight their achievements.
+Students selected for the Latham Fellows program will complete 2 courses, design and implement outreach projects, and participate in a year-end event that will highlight their achievements.

 Fellows will enroll in a 2 semester hour fall course called LATH:3000 Science Communication Skill Building where they will: 1) hone skills in communicating research to peers across science disciplines and to non-scientist audiences and 2) create a strategic plans for a group and individual project to be implemented in the spring.
 The course will meet on Thursdays from 8:30-10:10 a.m.